 Cocoa powder is another ingredient that has a surprising amount of benefits.
 Cocoa powder increases the amount of nitric oxide in the blood, a chemical that works to improve blood flow.
 This means that the chocolatey substance can be great for improving heart health and lowering the risk of stroke!
 In addition, that increased blood flow can help the brain operate more efficiently!
 Cocoa is good for more than just flavor, huh?!

-Keto dark chocolate bark recipe
+This dark chocolate raspberry bark recipe is keto-compliant!

 As always, this yummy, chocolate recipe complies with a ketogenic diet!
 Following a keto diet can make enjoying our favorite treats a bit tricky, but as you learn more tips and tricks, it becomes so much easier!